hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 We'll add user-defined types (UDTs).
 The user will need to create a type before it can be used.
 He will also need to specify serialization options, in the same way as it is specified for mappings.
-(Serialization options are mandatory for now, we consider making Compact format the default in the future, but it's out of scope here).

 ```sql
 CREATE TYPE foo_type (